Dynatrace-APAC/dynatrace-apac.github.io/workshops/dem-v2.md

     * Sample App is based on [easyTravel](https://community.dynatrace.com/community/display/DL/easyTravel)

 Negative
 : **For Self-paced training**, follow the [Prerequisite Actions](https://github.com/Dynatrace-APAC/Workshop-DEM/tree/master/Prerequisite%20Actions) to create Easytravel application that will be used throughout this workshop.
+Note that you'll need access to **Dynatrace** and have **running AWS EC2** from the pre-reqs.

 ### What You’ll Learn
 - Understand Real User Monitoring setup with easyTravel App